-After the first session of the PNA Council early this morning, Mr. Asghar Khan had clari-
+'After the first session of the PNA Council early this morning, Mr. Asghar Khan had clari-

-Mr Asghar Khan had also claimed in the morning that there had been basic changes in the PNA's draft discussed at the last marathon meeting of the Government-PNA negotiating teams.
-He had explained that the new draft accordevolved by the two sides had reduced the impenience on council to a mere advisory body.
-Stating that there was a vast gap between the agreed drast and the PNA's draft, Mr Asghar Khan had indicated the possibility of one more round of Government-PNA negotiations.
+Mr Asghar Khan had also claimed in the morning that there had been basic changes in the PNA's draft discussed at the last marathon meeting of the Government PNA negotiating teams.
+He had explained that the new draft accord evolved by the two sides had reduced the impementation council to a mere advisory body.
+Stating that there was a vast gap between the agreed draft and the PNA's draft, Mr Asghar Khan had indicated the possibility of one more round of Government-PNA negotiations.
 He, however, declared enigmatically later in the evening that his views should not be confused with the point of view of the PNA Council but that the stand taken by the Council was not unacceptable to him.

 After the second meeting late this evening, Mr. Asghar khan claimed that the PNA Central Council which alone could approve or disapprove the settlement between the Government-PNA negotiating teams, was unanimous in its comments to be conveyed to the Government tonight.
 However, the unanimity claimed by Mr. Asghar Khan seemed to cil were scheduled to be held. be an offspring of the earlier Asked if it meant that he exsharp division within the Coun pected the Government to invite cil.
-Mr. Asghar Khan and his his side for yet another round followers are understood to have mounted a sharp attack on the PNA negotiators.
-Thus the unarimity was reached the unanimity was reached judge first if such negotiations only after the negotiators and prove fruitful their supporters agreed throw morality overboard and go along with the backtracking of slapping down by the Counon the settlement.
+Mr. Asghar Khan and his his side for yet another round followers are understood to of talks, Mr. Asghar Khan re have mounted a sharp attack on the PNA negotiators.
+Thus tation, the PNA Council would the unanimity was reached and the provided that if there were an invithe unanimity was reached judge first if such negotiations only after the negotiators and would prove fruitful their supporters agreed throw morality overboard and go along with the backtracking of slapping down by the Counon the settlement.